 PFAAs are recognized as chemicals of concern and are considered ubiquitous in the environment because they have been detected near and far from their emission sources (Gewurtz et al., 2017).
-Of select PFAS, PFOS, PFOA, and perfluorohexane sulfonate (PFHxS) were detected in over 85% of human blood serum samples from non-occupationally exposed adult Canadians (Canadian Health Measures Survey [CHMS], 2019).
-A review of select PFAS environmental monitoring data found that human exposure can be via indoor and ambient air, house dust, direct contact with consumer products containing these substances, and drinking water, although the majority of exposure can be attributed to diet (Fromme et al., 2009; Health Canada, 2018a, 2018b).
-Dietary exposure would include eating fish from contaminated water bodies, consuming foods from packaging which contains certain PFAS, and infant consumption of breast milk that has accumulated these substances from the bloodstream of the mother.
+Select PFAS, PFOS, PFOA, and perfluorohexane sulfonate (PFHxS) were detected in over 98% of human blood serum samples from non-occupationally exposed adult Canadians (Canadian Health Measures Survey [CHMS], 2021).
+A review of select PFAS environmental monitoring data found that human exposure can be via indoor and ambient air, house dust, direct contact with consumer products containing these substances, and drinking water, although the majority of exposure can be attributed to diet (human consumption of fish, wildlife and vegetation) (Fromme et al., 2009; Health Canada, 2018a, 2018b).